DieuveilleWebH3/exercices-javascript/04/README.md

 ## Introduction ##
-This document provides the instructions for using the Ethikdo Application developed by Dieuveille BOUSSA ELLENGA.
+This document provides the instructions for using the React Calendar Application developed by Dieuveille BOUSSA ELLENGA.
-This (partial) application made for Ethikdo is used to manage gift cards.
+This (partial) application is used to manage appointments.

 ### Definition ###

 The app is based on the CRUD user interface convention.

-**Create:** you can add : new user instances (with different roles) /   new gift cards
+**Create:** you can add new appointments

-**Read:** you can access those user instances (see the names, usernames, emails …) / the gifts cards (title ?, slug ?, amount, ...)
+**Read:** you can access those appointments instances (see the title, date, comment ?, …)

-**Update:** you can edit the users, / gift cards (top up , debit) ...
+**Update:** you can edit the appointments, ...

-**Delete:** you can also delete users (but it is advised not to, instead turn them inactive by unchecking the active field for that user on the Django Admin panel) / gift cards
+**Delete:** you can also delete appointments

 ### Target audience ###

-This document is targeted (but not limited) to technical individual with a Web Development (Django) background
+This document is targeted (but not limited) to technical individual with a Web Development (React) background

 ## Application components ##

 There are two 2 components in this project

- - The Account Module
+ - The Authentication Module

- - The Gift cards management
+ - The Appointments Management Module